Kafilat5/diyora_vishal_spring17/final/Readme.md

 ## Outputs

 Plot Files:<a href="Output/Analysis5"> Analysis5 Files </a>

 ### We can see from Map that the New York State has Average highest rental rate ,California and so on.

 <img src="Output/Analysis5/Analysis5_State.png">

-## Heat Map of the soldprice of January 2017 by county.
+## Heat Map of the sold house price of January 2017 by county.

 <img src="Output/Analysis5/bokeh_plot (2).png">